DEFRA/ffc-jenkins-pipeline-library/README.md

 ### getFileVersion

 Returns the contents of a given file.
-The assumption is that this file contains a single string that is a semver formatted version number: `MAJOR.MINOR.PATCH`.
+The assumption is that this file contains a single string that is a SemVer formatted version number: `MAJOR.MINOR.PATCH`.

 It takes one parameter:
   * a string containing the file name of the file containing the version number

 ### getFileVersionMaster

 Returns the contents of a given file in the master branch.
-The assumption is that this file contains a single string that is a semver formatted version number: `MAJOR.MINOR.PATCH`.
+The assumption is that this file contains a single string that is a SemVer formatted version number: `MAJOR.MINOR.PATCH`.

 It takes one parameter:
   * a string containing the file name of the file containing the version number